coderflexx/laravel-presenter/README.md

 By default, the type of your presenter class is `default`, but you can use as many of presenters you want, just by identifying the type in `$presenters` property.

 ## Example
-Now, after we generated the `presenter` class, and we implemented it successfully in our model, we can use it as so:
+Now, after we generated the `presenter` class, and we implemented it successfully in our model, we can use it like so:

 In your `UserPresenter` class or any presenter class you generated.